malwal86/amex/README.md

 - **Validator** – small utility for basic validations.

 > For simplicity, there is **no worker verticle** for `UserService`.
 Blocking code is executed via Vert.x `blockingHandler(...)` on worker threads rather than using the event-bus
-> communicate back and forth with the HttpVerticle.
+> to communicate back and forth with the HttpVerticle.

-## Testing
-A single **integration test** covers the HTTP surface.
-There are no external components, but it’s not a strict *unit* test (no mocks), to keep scope focused on the end-to-end behavior.

 ## Build & Test

 ### Testing
-A single integration test covers the HTTP surface.
+A single integration test covers the API.
 There are no external components, but it’s not a strict unit test (no mocks), to keep scope focused on the end-to-end behavior.

 ```bash